-Elements of compensation Amount or accounting value submitted to the vote for approval (in €) Comments Fixed compensation 575,000 Amount owed (gross befo ore tax) unchanged sind ce 2019 Annual variable compensation 375,251 Compensation calculated for the period from Jai nuary 1 to December 3 31, 2021 not yet p aid.
-Criterion Minimum Target objective Maximum Degree of fulfilment EBITDA 0 40% 80% 48% OCF 0 30% 60% 64% Individual criteria 0 30% 30% 90% For information, the annual variable compensation allocated for 2020 and paid during 2021 after to Meeting of April 30, 2021 amounted to €699,430.
-Performance-related shares 0 No Tarkett performance- elated shares were allo ocated in 2021.
-The Co ompany does not allocate any share options.
-Valuation of benefits of all kinds 2,559 Company car Severance payment 0 In the event of a forced departure from an office as corporate officer, the severance payment would equate to 2 years' of the gross fixed and variable compensation received by Fabrice Barthélemy in the 12 months preceding his forced departure from his office as Chairman of the Management Board.
-This payment is subject to a performance criterion that is measured by the level of achievement of the annual objectives serving to calculate the variable compensation.
-It is equivalent to the average performance achieved by Fabrice Barthélemy over the 3 calendar years preceding his departure as Chairman of the Management Board.
-The severance payment is subject to a performance level of between 50% and 100%.
-If the performance level is less than 50%, no payment was due.
-No severance payment would be due if Fabrice Barthélemy were to commit gross or serious misconduct or had the possibility of claiming his pension rights in the near future.
-Non-compete compensation 0 Barthélemy in the twelve would be payable in 24 m The Company reserves th months prior to his de onthly instalment for the e right to waive the ber t may be paid if, on dep eparture from his officence duration of the non nefit of the non-componenture, the Chairman ce as Chairman on compete commit ete clause. of the Manageme ensation received by Fabrice f the Management Board, and tment. nt Board has the possibility of
+Elements of compensation Amount or accounting value submitted to the vote for approval (in €) Comments Fixed compensation 575,000 Amount owed (gross befo ore tax) unchanged sind ce 2019 Annual variable compensation 375,251 Compensation calculated for the period from January 1 to December 31, 2021 not yet paid. aid.
+Criterion Minimum Target objective Maximum Degree of fulfilment EBITDA 0 40% 80% 48% OCF 0 30% 60% 64% Individual criteria 0 30% 30% 90% For information, the annu Meeting of April 30, 2021 2021 after the Shareholders' Performance-related shares 0 No Tarkett performance-related shares were allocated in 2021.
+The Company does not allocate any share options.
+Valuation of benefits of all kinds 2,559 Company car Severance payment 0 In the event of a forced departure from an office as corporate officer, the severance p years' of the gross fixed and variable compensation received by Fabrice Barthélemy in the forced departure from his office as Chairman of the Management Board.
+This payment is subject to a performance criterion that is measured by the level of a objectives serving to calculate the variable compensation.
+It is equivalent to the average Fabrice Barthélemy over the 3 calendar years preceding his departure as Chairman of the Management S0% and 100%.
+If the than 50%, no payment was due.
+No severance payment w possibility of claiming his ommit gross or s erious misconduct or had the Non-compete compensation 0 The non-compete payment would be equal to the gross fixed and variable compensation received by Fab Barthélemy in the twelve months prior to his departure from his office as Chairman of the Management Board, a would be payable in 24 monthly instalment for the duration of the non-compete commitment. f the Management Board, and The Company reserves th e right to waive the ber nefit of the non-compe ete clause.
+No non-compete paymen claiming his pension righ nt Board has the possibility of